TILOS-AI-Institute/Multi-Source-Prim-Dijkstra/contest/README.md

 Third Place: $250
 Fourth and Fifth Place: $125

-Progress Prizes will be handed to the top 5 teams according to the contest leaderboard as of September 10th, 2023 11:59 PM PST.
+Progress Prizes will be awarded to the top 5 teams according to the contest leaderboard as of September 10th, 2023 11:59 PM PST.

 *Notes on prizes*:
 (1) Recipients of TILOS project funding within the 12 months preceding the contest submission date are not eligible for an Award.
 (2) Applicable taxes may be assessed on and deducted from Award payments, subject to UC San Diego and U.S. government policies.
-(3) 40% of each prize is awarded for performance in the contest according to the defined evaluation metric.
+(3) 40% of each Final Prize is awarded for performance in the contest according to the defined evaluation metric.
 The remaining 60% is awarded if the contestant publishes their winning software as open source under a permissive open-source license (BSD, MIT, Apache), within 30 days of being announced as a winner.

 ## Registration Details